Mt. Rainier Scenic Railroad locomotives: Northern Pacific Railway no. 7012A, EMD F9

 An EMD F9, built by EMD for the Northern Pacific Railway in 1956.
 When the Northern Pacific was merged into the Burlington Northern in 1970, it retained its original paint and number, but eventually in 1978 was repainted into BN paint and renumbered 838.
 In 1980, the BN shops in Livingston, MT restored the NP paint and gave it its old number, after which it was donated to the MRSR.
 7012A was rented from the MRSR for the 1985 movie Runaway Train.
-It is used by the railroad for extra power and ease of operation for their more complex excursions and events such as their Polar Express in late November and most of December.
-Currently operable.
+It was used by the railroad for extra power and ease of operation for their more complex excursions and events.
+In early 2026 it was reported that it no longer ran due to electrical issues.
+Stored inoperable.